 Rib fractures are a common injury in the blunt trauma population and are often under-appreciated in the setting of multiple injuries.
 The elderly are particularly susceptible to complications resulting from rib fractures and underlying pulmonary injury.
 We recently reviewed all patients > age 65 admitted to HMC with rib fractures over the past ten years and compared these to a cohort of younger patients.
 Of note, there was a nearly linear increase in mortality and complication rates associated with increasing rib fracture number in the elderly group.
 An elderly patient with only 3-4 rib fractures had a 19% mortality and a 31% rate of pneumonia.
-For an elderly patient with >6 rib fractures mortality was 33% with a pneumonia rate of 51%.
+For an elderly patient with > 6 rib fractures, mortality was 33% with a pneumonia rate of 51%.

-One of the key strategies in the management of these patients involves the ability to obtain adequate pain control to optimize pulmonary status.
-To further investigate the issues surrounding pain management for these patients, we are currently enrolling patients into a prospective, randomized trial of thoracic epidural vs. intravenous narcotics.
-A preliminary analysis of this data suggests that the use of epidural analgesia decreased the subsequent rate of pneumonia and shortens the duration of mechanical ventilation.
-We hope to use this data to develop an optimal management strategy for these patients.
+The key strategy in the management of these patients involves the ability to obtain adequate pain control to optimize pulmonary status.
+To determine the best pain management strategy for these patients we undertook a prospective, randomized trial of thoracic epidural vs. intravenous narcotics.
+We demonstrated that epidural analgesia decreased the rate of nosocomial pneumonia and shortened the duration of mechanical ventilation (Ann Surg 2005).
+In recognition of the ongoing controversy regarding the indications and contraindications for epidural placement in multiply injured patients, we next conducted a survey of pain service directors at all Level I trauma centers in the United States.
+We plan to use the results of this survey to stimulate the generation of guidelines for the use of thoracic epidural analgesia after injury.